Top 10 Reasons Why Madrid is the Best Place to be Single

 These moments aside, I’ve reveled in the independence and freedom that my single status has awarded, and love the spontaneous opportunities that come along with it!
 It’s allowed me to travel the globe, meet heaps of interesting people, eat bizarre and exotic foods and live unforgettable experiences.
 Not that I couldn’t do these things with a partner, but when you’re single, there’s no one to compromise with.
 It’s all about you!

-Hence, if you’re looking for a single person paradise, welcome to Madrid.
-Madrid’s not only the pre-eminate party town, filled with lively entertainment and an international hub of people, but also a city dotted with quiet refuges to escape the city’s frenetic energy. (photo by Luis Hernandez)
+Hence, if you’re looking for a single-person paradise, welcome to Madrid.
+Madrid’s not only the preeminent party town, filled with lively entertainment and an international hub of people, but also a city dotted with quiet refuges to escape the city’s frenetic energy.

 Here are my top 10 reasons to be single in Madrid:

 It takes a lot to strong-arm me into a club these days; but back when stilettos were an extension of my ankles, Madrid’s nightlife was my haven.
 From dusk to dawn, you can whirl and dance your way through the vast number of clubs ranging in size, price, and style.
 It’s a question of tribe in my mind.
 Name your tribe and you’re guaranteed to find a club that meets your needs.
 If you enjoy heavy-duty nightlife, head to Joy Eslava or Opium.
 For smaller dance floors, make a beeline for Fortuny or El Callejon de Serrano.

 Tip: Unless you’re interested in a “personal massage”, use the term discoteca not club when in Spain.
 You’ll thank us for it later.